Jason Scheff: Chicago

 Scheff, along with co-writers Peter Wolf and Ina Wolf, wrote the song "Bigger Than Elvis" in 1993 for what was intended to be Chicago's 22nd album.
 This song is about his father, Jerry Scheff, describing Jason's childhood memories of watching his father play on television.
 The album, however, was rejected by Warner Bros. in 1993, and remained unreleased until 2008, when Rhino released it as Chicago XXXII: Stone of Sisyphus.

 In 2005, Scheff and Chicago founding member Robert Lamm convinced the band to record Chicago XXX, their first collection of new material since 1991's Twenty 1.
 Scheff also enlisted Rascal Flatts vocalist and bassist Jay DeMarcus to serve as producer for the new album, which was released on March 21, 2006.
 Scheff co-wrote seven of the 12 songs on the CD.
-He recorded as a solo artist, releasing a CD titled Chauncy in 1996, as well as several duets released only in Japan.